awsvik/amazon-sagemaker-security/README.md

 7. Select and click 'Create a new role'![Permissions](./images/permission.png)
 8. Select 'Any S3 buckets' for permissions and click 'Create role'![create new role](./images/create-role.png)
 9. We will leave the entry for encryption default.
 In case you are interested in learning more about how to set up and manage encryption centrally at scale on Amazon SageMaker EBS volume.
 Click <a target="_blank" href="https://aws.amazon.com/blogs/mt/enable-self-service-secured-data-science-using-amazon-sagemaker-notebooks-and-aws-service-catalog/"><span><img height="18px" src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQ36QwXhCXYMl0RtFfP4TLJuPNmP-dWLMktz--hIu1Iq7HWY7HH"/></span></a> to refer a detailed blog on this subject.
 10. Configure network, select VPC, Subnet, Security Group.
-The VPCID should be the one that was created in Lab 1.
+The VPCID should be the one that was created in Lab 1(10.(the class B Number you enetered in Lab 1).0.0.
 The Subnet can be anyone in the dropdown that says "A private" and the security group should be one with the "pipsecuritygroup"
 ![network](./images/network.png)
 11. Scroll down to the bottom of the page and click 'Create Notebook Instance' in the bottom right.
 12. Wait for the status of your Notebook Instance to become 'In service'.
 Once the status is 'In service', click 'Open Jupyter' under the action menu of your Notebook Instance.
 This will open up the Jupyter Notebook in your browser.
 Jupyter Notebook is the IDE that data scientists uses to script machine leanring jobs.